ionutpasca/nested-beautifier/README.md

 The nested-beautifier takes two parameters (Yeah...
 2)

-The first one is, obviously, a response got from MySql The second parameter must containd some information about the very first table from MySql that is included in the query.
+The first one is, obviously, a response got from MySql.
+The second parameter must containd some information about the very first table from MySql that is included in the query.

 For example, if we are using <b> 'SELECT [someData] FROM TableA INNER JOIN [someOtherTables]' </b>,